Substance Abuse Programs for Air Force Veterans

 Military service carries tremendous rewards and daunting burdens.
 Numerous stressors linked to active duty can contribute to mental health disorders like post-traumatic stress disorder (PTSD), substance abuse and addiction, and increased suicide risk.1

-Air Force servicemembers appear to have lower-than-average rates of depression, PTSD, and alcohol use disorder.
-For example, one study found that just under 5% of Air Force veterans returning from deployment met the criteria for PTSD, compared with 18% in Navy service members.
+Air Force airmen appear to have lower-than-average rates of depression, PTSD, and alcohol use disorder.
+For example, one study found that just under 5% of U.S. Air Force Veterans returning from deployment met the criteria for PTSD, compared with 18% in U.S. Navy sailors.
 However, individuals in the Air Force are not immune to these disorders.1 In fact, due to many service members’ reluctance to report mental health symptoms, the rates could be much higher.
 1

-To address service members’ mental health needs, the Air Force is placing to emphasize the well-being of its members with the Air Force Resilience program.
-The program strives to promote:2
+To address these mental health needs, the Air Force is prioritizing the well-being of its members through the Air Force Resilience program.
+The program strives to provide:2

-- With educational programs for leaders, prevention focuses on identifying, overcoming, and resolving challenges before they build to problems.
+- Education for leaders and prevention efforts focused on identifying, overcoming, and resolving challenges before they build to problems.
 Guides include topics like PTSD, sexual assault, substance abuse, suicide, and more.

-- By helping leaders detect and maneuver through crises, the intervention section serves to improve reactions when problems emerge.
+- Early intervention: By helping leaders detect and maneuver through crises, the intervention section serves to improve reactions when problems emerge.

-- When an unwanted event like a suicide or a violent act occurs, the postvention phase helps survivors deal with the aftermath.
+- Services and support: When an unwanted event like a suicide or a violent act occurs, the program helps survivors deal with the aftermath.

 Are You in Crisis?